£18.00 GBP

 Take a pint of book club, add a wedge of tutorial and a pinch of gossip and you have ffoice Story Club – fun and convenient virtual workshops where we break down what makes good food storytelling.

-We'll be unpicking what makes great food description, how to write in a way that keeps people turning the pages, and clever story design principles that will help you enchant your readers.
+We'll be unpicking what makes a novel 'literary' and 'poetic', how to write in a way that keeps people turning the pages, and exploring clever story design principles that will help you enchant your readers.
 Come along and learn how to stretch your writing muscles!

 What you'll get: